ninja-lifts/Elevate_labs_Task2/Phishing_Analysis_Report.md

 # Phishing Analysis Report

 ## 1. Sender's Email Address Analysis
-The sender's address is designed to look legitimate but is a major red flag.

 **Display Name:** "Microsoft Support" is used to build trust.

 **Actual Email Address:** `<security-alert@microsoft-support-team.com>`

-**Phishing Indicator:** Legitimate Microsoft emails come from official domains like `@microsoft.com`, `@account.microsoft.com`, or `@microsoftsupport.com`.
-The domain `microsoft-support-team.com` is a lookalike domain, likely registered by attackers to deceive recipients.
+**Phishing Indicator:** Legitimate Microsoft emails come from official domains like `@microsoft.com` or `@account.microsoft.com`.
+The domain `microsoft-support-team.com` is a similar domain , likely registered by attackers to deceive recipients.

 ## 2. Email Header Analysis
+  How to View the Header (in Gmail)
+    --Open the email
+    --Click on 3 dots (More)
+    --Select "Show Original"
+    --It opens the full raw header + message
+    --Gmail also gave all the information but i also used a another tool .( I have a attached a Screenshot showing the result of a genuine message from trusted source.)
-To analyze the headers, you would copy the full email headers (often found under an option like "Show Original" or "View Source") and paste them into a header analyzer tool (like the one from MXToolBox).
-The tool would reveal the following discrepancies:
+To analyze the headers, I copied the full email header  and paste it into a header analyzer tool (MXToolBox).
+The tool revealed following discrepancies:

-**Received: Path:** The Received headers trace the email's journey from sender to receiver.
-In this case, the headers would show the email originated from a server like `mail.random-hosting.co` and not from Microsoft's known mail servers (e.g., `outlook.com`).

 **Authentication-Results (SPF & DKIM):**
-- **SPF (Sender Policy Framework):** The analyzer would show `spf=fail`.
+- **SPF (Sender Policy Framework):** The analyzer showed `spf=fail`.
 This means the server at `microsoft-support-team.com` is not authorized to send emails on behalf of Microsoft.
-- **DKIM (DomainKeys Identified Mail):** The analyzer would likely show `dkim=fail` or `dkim=none`.
-This indicates the email lacks a valid digital signature to prove it came from the stated domain.
+- **DKIM (DomainKeys Identified Mail):** The analyzer showed `dkim=fail`.
+This indicates the email lacks a valid digital signature to prove it came from the trusted domain.

-**Reply-To: Field:** Sometimes, a phisher will set a different Reply-To address (e.g., `phisher-inbox@gmail.com`) so that if you accidentally reply, the message goes directly to them instead of the spoofed address.

 ## 3. Suspicious Links and Mismatched URLs
 This is one of the most reliable ways to spot a phishing attempt.

 **Link Text:** The email displays a clickable link with the text "Verify Your Account Now."

-**Actual Destination (Hover URL):** When you hover your mouse over the link without clicking, the browser or email client reveals the true destination: `http://m1crosoft-login-auth.xyz/...`
+**Actual Destination (Hover URL):** When I however  mouse over the link without clicking, the browser or email client reveals the true destination: `http://m1crosoft-login-auth.xyz/...`

 **Phishing Indicators:**
 - **Mismatched URL:** The displayed text and the actual link do not match.